AetelFinch/OOP_labs/README.md

 # OOP_labs
-repo for hosting code for course OOP in university
+repo for hosting code for the course OOP in the university